What Metal Finishes are Available?

 Rusty look:

-Steel will continue to rust if it’s not sealed.
-If you’re after the rusty look, then we suggest you let it rust up to the patina you like and then seal it with a product such as ‘Penetrol’.
-This will need to be reapplied annually.
+Steel continues to rust if it’s not sealed.
+If you’re after the rusty look, then we suggest you let it rust and then seal it with a product such as ‘Penetrol’ once it’s reached the patina you like.
+Penetrol should be reapplied annually.
+Penetrol is low viscosity, so it penetrates tiny nooks and crannies.
 For more detailed instructions click here.

 Unpainted-Galvanised steel: